 If you’re investing in dental implants, you might have been informed that you need a bone graft beforehand.
 Here’s what that means, and why it’s necessary.

 When you lose a tooth, the jawbone surrounding the hole can begin to disintegrate over time.
-If you want to implant a replacement tooth, a bone graft may be required to provide stability for the titanium root of the implant.
+If you want to implant a replacement tooth, a bone graft treatment may be required to provide stability for the titanium root of the implant.
 While this process requires an additional procedure, it’s an important step to help make sure your dental implant integrates properly.

 Jawbone atrophy